philipmit/sole-r1-model/readme.md

 ## 🙋 Contact

-For questions or issues, please open a GitHub Issue here.
+For questions or issues, please open a GitHub Issue or contact the authors directly.

 ---